CS 303E: Spring, 2025

 About this Course:

 CS303E is the first course in the Programming and Computation series (previously the Elements of Computing series) for non-CS majors.
 Computing is an integral part of many disciplines.
 This is especially true of STEM fields, but being able to think computationally and write programs is useful across the board.
 This course will introduce basics of programming within the context of a popular and powerful programming langugage, Python.
 We will study the syntax and special features of Python, develop our own algorithms, and translate them to computer code.
 We will learn problem solving techniques for a wide variety of problems amenable to computer solution.
 No prior programming experience is required or assumed.
 Despite the name, this is almost entirely a programming class; we won't be covering the structure of computers.Students in this class come from a wide variety of majors and backgrounds.
 If you have previous significant programming experience in high school classes, other college classes, or on your own, you may get bored in this class.
 Consider taking the available exam to test-out of this course and begin with CS313E instead.
 You can find information on testing out of the class here: Testing Out.
-On the other hand, beginning students are sometimes dismayed to find that this class is rather challenging.
+On the other hand, beginning students without much programming experience are often dismayed to find that this class is rather challenging.
 If you're expecting a class where you don't have to work, this isn't the class for you.

 Here's some advice on how to succeed in this class: How to Succeed in CS303E.
 I strongly suggest that you read this.
 It's a bit long, but contains a lot of useful information, and will likely answer most of the questions you'll have about this class, and some you might not think to ask.